 Other SIBO and Low-FODMAP Resources

-The winner was chosen with a random number generator on 11/21/2014.
+Update: A giveaway was held to celebrate the release of this plan, and the winner was chosen with a random number generator.
 Congratulations to Katy!
 If you didn’t win, don’t despair.
 The meal plan is just $9.99 and worth every penny.
 You can purchase a copy here.